KRodVal/ReactCarFrontEnd/README.md

 - By ordering the data on the brands and models card, we obtain an easy to understand list of data.

+## User Requirements

+Must be a web app, based on the mobile-first approach.

+The app must have a main page, in which it will display the brands.

+ ### Pages

+ - Must have mandatory Log In page
+ - After loging in, will show the main page (a list of brands)
+ - Must have a sidebar as a routing method
+ - User can change between brands and models on the sidebar

+ ### Edit

+ - User can click on a brand to change the information about it
+ - User can edit his user data, like name or age

+### Create

+- When creating a brand, user must give a logo
+- Sign Up must request an age higher than 18

 ## API Reference

 #### Brands